 Three weeks prior to Rosh HaShanah, all the New York Jewish bakeries put up signs urging customers to place their teiglach orders.
-Most Texans, as well as many other American Jews outside of New York, are not familiar with this great dessert, honey-soaked balls of baked dough.
+Most American Jews outside of New York are not familiar with this great dessert, honey-soaked balls of baked dough.
 I have fond memories of sitting around the table discussing politics and picking on this dessert, trying to dislodge a sweet morsel.
 This recipe is much easier than the original technique of cooking the dough in the honey syrup, and the results are perfect every time!

 - Preheat the oven to 375°F.

 - Combine the eggs, oil, water, and vanilla, and beat with a fork or whisk until light and combined.

 - In a medium bowl, combine the flour, salt, ginger, and baking powder.

 - Add the liquid ingredients to the bowl with the dry ingredients and stir with a fork until well combined.
 Knead with your hands for a few minutes until the dough is smooth and shiny.
 Cover with plastic wrap and let rest for 10 minutes.

 - Roll out small chunks of dough into long 1/2-inchwide snakes and cut into 1/3-inch pieces.
 Roll the dough pieces briefly in your hands to make balls, and place them on ungreased cookie sheets.
 Bake for 20–22 minutes or until golden brown.

 - Meanwhile, combine the honey, sugar, ginger, and orange zest in a heavy 3-quart saucepan and bring slowly to a boil.
 Simmer for exactly10 minutes.